Hindustan Times

 The print location of Nagpur was discontinued from September 1997, and that of Jaipur from June 2006.
 HT launched a youth daily, HT Next, in 2004.
 The Kolkata edition was launched in early 2000, and that of Mumbai on 14 July 2005.
-Other sister publications of Hindustan Times are Mint (English business daily), Hindustan (Hindi Daily), Nandan (monthly children's magazine) and Kadambani (monthly literary magazine).
+Other sister publications of Hindustan Times are Mint (English business daily), Hindustan (Hindi daily), Nandan (monthly children's magazine) and Kadambani (monthly literary magazine).
 It also has a children's version like other newspapers.
 The media group owns a radio channel, Fever 104.0 FM, an education-related company, Studymate, and organises an annual Luxury Conference that has featured speakers like designer Diane von Fürstenberg, shoemaker Christian Louboutin, Gucci CEO Robert Polet and Cartier MD Patrick Normand.
-Hindustan Times is owned by the KK Birla branch of the Birla family.